getbubblenow/bubble-docs/vpn_instructions/linux_vpn.md

  <img src="linux_screenshots/01_download_vpn_conf.png" alt="screenshot of download vpn.conf file" height="500"/>

 ## Connect to Bubble via WireGuard
-  * After you have downloaded the `vpn.conf` file, as the root user, copy the file to `/etc/wireguard/wg0.conf`
+  * After you have downloaded the `vpn.conf` file, as the root user, copy the file to `/etc/wireguard/wg0.conf`, for example:

+        sudo cp ~/Downloads/vpn.conf /etc/wireguard/wg0.conf

   * As root, run `wg-quick up wg0`
   * Congratulations!
 You are now connected to your Bubble's VPN!